 Depolarization and the Voltage-Gated Channels

-When synaptic inputs depolarize the membrane past threshold (~−55 mV at the axon hillock):
+When inputs depolarize the past threshold (~−55 mV at the axon hillock):

 - Voltage-gated Na⁺ channels open (activation gate opens rapidly): Na⁺ rushes in, reversing the potential to +40 mV

-- Hyperpolarization (undershoot): K⁺ channels are slow to close → membrane briefly drops below resting potential
+- Hyperpolarization (undershoot): K⁺ channels are slow to close → briefly drops below resting potential

 - Return to rest: K⁺ channels close; Na⁺/K⁺-ATPase restores ionic gradients

-Total duration: ~1–2 ms. This is what makes neurons capable of firing hundreds of times per second.
+Total duration: ~1–2 ms. This is what makes capable of firing hundreds of times per second.

 The Hodgkin-Huxley Model